aws-dev-staging/test-guidance/README.md

 By default, AWS CloudFormation uses a temporary session that it generates from your user credentials for stack operations.
 If you specify a service role, CloudFormation will instead use that role's credentials.

 To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
-For more details on AWS Identity and Access Management (IAM) with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).
+For more details on IAM with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).

 ### (OPTIONAL) Run Security Scan on the CloudFormation Template
 ❗ If you would like to run a security scan on the CloudFormation template using [`cfn_nag`](https://github.com/stelligent/cfn_nag) (recommended), you have to install `cfn_nag`: